wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed code for e-mail notification to display new venue names when user submitted

 = 1.2 =
 * Added option to allow users to submit new venues by selecting last entry in venue list
 * Added option to display and accept event end time